The Docks of New York: Plot

 An American tramp steamer docks in New York harbor sometime in the early years of the 20th century before prohibition.
-In the bowels of the ship, coal stokers are shutting down the furnaces and anticipating a night of shore leave.
-The bullying third engineer, Andy (Mitchell Lewis) warns the exhausted crew that they will be punished if they return drunk when the vessel sails the following morning.
+In the bowels of the ship, coal stokers are shutting down the furnaces in the anticipation of shore leave for the night.
+The bullying third engineer, Andy (Mitchell Lewis), warns the exhausted crew that they will be punished if they return drunk when the vessel sails the following morning.
 The stokers gather to leer at crude pornographic graffiti scrawled on the engine room wall before debarking to carouse at the local gin-mills.

 On shore, Andy enters The Sandbar, dance-hall saloon, craving a beer and female companionship.
-He has unexpected encounter with his estranged wife, Lou (Olga Bachonova).
+He has an unexpected encounter with his estranged wife, Lou (Olga Baclanova).
 During his absence of three years, she has become a habitué of the saloon, where she freely enjoys male companionship.
-The “couple” joins one another for a drink; no love is lost between them.
+The “couple” join one another for a drink; no love is lost between them.

 The stoker Bill Roberts (George Bancroft) – a swaggering brawler when on leave – rescues a drowning prostitute named Mae (Betty Compson) who has leapt off the dock to end her sordid life.
 Bill, ignoring the admonishment of his sidekick “Sugar” Steve (Clyde Cook), impassively carries the semi-conscious woman to a room above The Sandbar, indifferent to the protests from the proprietor's wife, Mrs. Crimp (May Foster).
 Lou intercedes to provide first-aid and revives Mae, a fallen angel like herself.
 Bill's growing awareness of Mae's physical beauty assumes a proprietary quality.
 He fetches her a beverage from the bar and presents her with a pretty dress he steals from a pawn shop next door.
 Bill exhorts her to join him for the evening, and Mae, distraught and vulnerable, accepts his invitation.
 They meet downstairs in the raucous tavern.